dgatf/msrc_arduino/README.md

 (1) Extrapolated from confirmed models.
 If you find discrepancy adjust gain parameter and send gain and ESC model to update the table

+<ins>APD F series</ins>

+Telemetry port: pin T

+Types of telemetry:

+- *RPM output* it is a PWM signal with the RPMs.
+Select PROTOCOL_PWM and connect to pin PWM in as noted in [connections table](https://github.com/dgatf/msrc#12-connections)

+- *PWM telemetry*.
+For this type of telemetry you need to flash [beta firmware](https://docs.powerdrives.net/products/firmware-installation/f_series-beta-configurable-firmware).
+It provides serial telemetry with RPMs, voltage, current and temperature.
+Select PROTOCOL_APD_F.
+Connect ESC pin T to pin Rx as defined in [connections table](https://github.com/dgatf/msrc#12-connections)

+<ins>APD UHV/HV series</ins>

+Serial telemetry with RPMs, voltage, current and temperature.
+Select PROTOCOL_APD_HV

 #### PWM signal

 If the ESC have a PWM signal or a phase sensor is installed, RPMs can be measured.
 If ESC have both serial and PWM signal, like Hobbywing V4/V5, then PWM signal is not needed for telemetry